“Surely the Sovereign LORD does nothing without revealing His plan to His servants the prophets.” (Amos 3:7)

 Bill Salus believes Saudi Arabia represents the Ishmaelite people in Psalm 83.
 Like most Arabs throughout the Middle East and Africa, the Saudis claim to be the true chosen people (as descendants of Ishmael).

-Considering that Saudi Arabia is an ally of the US and a foe of Iran, it may seem that it is not involved in a coalition against Israel.
+Considering that Saudi Arabia is an ally of the US, it may seem that it is not involved in a coalition against Israel.